datatheorem/flake8-alfred/README.md

 [![PyPI version](https://badge.fury.io/py/flake8-alfred.svg)](https://badge.fury.io/py/flake8-alfred)

 Alfred is a flake8 plugin to warn on unsafe/obsolete symbols.
-You can use it as a transition tools to eliminate functions, modules, variables you don't want in existing project or you want to avoid in new ones.
+You can use it as a transition tool to eliminate functions, modules, variables you don't want in existing project or you want to avoid in new ones.
 This plugin requires Python 3.6.

 Getting Started